-Thales’ Sea Fire is the radar of choice for Commanders worried about the survivability of their ship against the multitude of threats they now face.
+Thales’ Sea Fire is the radar of choice for Commanders worried about the survivability of their ship and convoy against the multitude of threats they now face.
 Featuring four fixed panels and fully digital, software-controlled processing, the Sea Fire can simultaneously search for air and sea surface targets.
-It can scan an aerial zone of up to 300km, with 360° coverage and up to 90° in elevation, while also searching the sea surface for boats and potential sea skimming threats with an unmatched refresh period.
+It can scan an aerial zone of up to 300km, with 360° coverage and up to 90° in elevation, while also searching the sea surface for ships and potential sea skimming threats with an unmatched refresh rate.

 A game changer, the Sea Fire has also been designed to provide support in countering all types of threats, from slow to supersonic.
-Capable of simultaneously tracking, without saturation, up to 800 objects, it can initiate tracks very fast once an incoming threat has been detected, automatically increasing the refresh rate when necessary, and operate the Aster missile with unmatched efficiency.
+Capable of simultaneously tracking, without saturation, up to 800 objects, it can initiate tracks as soon as an incoming threat has been detected, automatically increasing the refresh rate when necessary, and operate the Aster missile with unmatched efficiency.

 Reliability – Any Time, Anywhere

-The Sea Fire has also been designed to be maintenance-free during a mission at sea, thanks to graceful degradation capabilities and a high level of redundancy on critical parts.
-Yet should anything happen, the radar is a one-tool maintenance system, supported by tablets on board the ship that include manual and tutorials to support crew in fixing potential technical issues.
+The Sea Fire has been designed to be maintenance-free during a mission at sea, thanks to graceful degradation capabilities and a high level of redundancy on critical parts.
+Yet should anything happen, the radar is a one-tool maintenance system that includes self diagnostics, manual and tutorials to support crew in fixing rapidly potential technical issues.
 Thales has a dedicated Antenna Regeneration service available – ask your contact for the details.

-“With the Sea Fire, modern frigates find the power and performance of a destroyer, delivering to Commanders the capability to fulfil their mission safely and successfully,” highlights Remi Mongabure
+“With the Sea Fire, modern frigates find the power and performance of a destroyer, delivering to Commanders the capability to fulfil their mission safely and successfully,” highlights Thomas Carpentier